Afiyat786/AmazonClone/README.md

 # AmazonClone
-This is a repo for amazon clone using html and css. the index and style file is included along with the resources
+This is a repo for amazon clone using html and css.
+The index and style file is included along with the resources